What does No-Filing Service (NFS) mean

 - Your pre-filled income i.e. commission and/or PHC/Taxi driving income after deducting the prescribed deemed expenses,

 - Previous year's relief claims, which may be adjusted if you do not meet the eligibility criteria.

 Please note that it is your responsibility to ensure that your NOA is accurate.
 If you have any other income that is not shown in the NOA, or your relief claims in the NOA are incorrect, please inform us within 30 days from the date of your NOA.

-- If the details are accurate, you may request an early assessment.
+- If the details are accurate, you may request for an early assessment.

-- If the details are not accurate, you can e-File your tax return to make the relevant changes.
+- If the details are not accurate, you can e-File your Income Tax Return to make the relevant changes.
 Some examples of the changes are:

 - Amendments to personal relief claims (e.g. child relief claims on a newborn child in the preceding calendar year, remove child relief claims if your child started working and had income exceeding $4,000 in the preceding calendar year).

 Whether you e-File or paper file your tax return, you may have some questions about mistakes to be avoided.
 Learn more about the common filing mistakes and how to report income that was not previously reported.